What is Nuclear Medicine?

 • Identify inflammation or abnormal function of the gallbladder

-• Evaluate bones for fracture, infection, arthritis or tumor
+• Evaluate bones for fracture, infection, arthritis, or tumor

 • Stage cancer by determining the presence or spread of cancer in various parts of the body

-• Identify bleeding into the bowel
+• Identify bleeding in the bowel

 • Locate the presence of infection

 • Measure thyroid function to detect an overactive or underactive thyroid